howerj/forth-cpu/readme.md

 #### oVgaTxtAddr

+To write to or read from the VGA memory the address has to be set by writing it to this register.
+It would be better if the VGA RAM was memory mapped into the H2 cores IO address space, however this would slow the SoC down too much.

+Once the address is written the value iVgaTxtDout can be read for the contents of that location of VGA RAM.

+To write to a location, write to oVgaWrite then to the VRWE bit of oVgaWrite.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |
 	*-------------------------------------------------------------------------------*